 Some of those early online discussions led to great articles that dissected the current state of front-end development and proposed that, as an industry, we should be writing more descriptive job postings and maybe even coming up with better job titles that are more descriptive of the job at hand instead of always falling back on the umbrella "Front-End Developer" title.
 A few of those articles and discussions can be found here, here, or here.
 The first article, The Great Divide emphasized the importance of recognizing the "divide" in front-end development and respecting and valuing both sides of it since both sides have much to offer.

 It was after reading through discussions and articles similar to the links above that I realized I wanted to focus on this side of the front-end, but it wasn't until a couple years later that I started to notice people had a name for this type of front-end position and the title for this type of a Front-End Developer is called a UX Engineer.

 A UX Engineer falls somewhere in between a Front-End Engineer and a UX Designer.
-They're still Front-End Developers, but they might be a bit more design savvy and/or they understand the importance of continuous collaboration with Designers.
+They're still Front-End Engineers, but they might be a bit more design savvy and/or they understand the importance of continuous and effective collaboration with Designers.
+To put it simply, a UX Engineer is a Front-End Engineer who focuses on the technical side of a design system.
 I'd imagine a small and productive product team looking something like this:

 - UX Designer